mrocigno/big-brother/README.md

           // If the big-brother-report was implemented in build.grade addSessionPage(customName = "Session")

-          // If the big-brother- was implemented in build.grade addDatabasePage(customName = "Database")
+          // If the big-brother-database was implemented in build.grade addDatabasePage(customName = "Database")

+          // If the big-brother-proxy was implemented in build.grade addProxyPage(customName = "Proxy")

           // If you want to create some custom tool for your project addPage(name = "My Awesome Tool") { bubble: BigBrotherView ->